-In our modern time, the practice of applying makeup is usually done by women and rarely by men – unless required by respective cultures.
-But in ancient Egypt, both men and women used to apply full on cosmetic makeup in their daily lives.
-In those times, the concept of beauty was not limited to one’s appearance and it was also a sign of holiness.
+These days, in most cultures, makeup is more commonly used by women than men.
+But in ancient Egypt, both men and women used to apply full-on cosmetic makeup in their daily lives.
+In those times, the concept of beauty was not limited to one’s appearance; it was also a sign of holiness.

 9. The Great Sphinx

-The Great Sphinx is one of the grandest monumental sculpture in the ancient world that bears the head of a human and the body of a lion.
+The Great Sphinx is one of the grandest monumental sculptures in the ancient world and it bears the head of a human and the body of a lion.
 It is said to have been carved out of a large slab of limestone from the bedrock of the Giza plateau.
-Ironically, being one of the largest single-stone statues in the world, the Sphinx’s full body was made visible only in 1905, when an excess of sand that covered it was cleared away.
+Ironically, being one of the largest single-stone statues in the world, the Sphinx’s full body was only made visible in 1905, when an excess of sand that covered it was cleared away.

-It has a rich history that carries with it along with the impressions of once blooming civilization.
-Even more fascinating is the mystery behind the ghastly corrosion on its face that the Sphinx has incurred despite the superior quality of stone on the head.
-The nose is entirely missing and legends say Napoleon’s soldiers hit the sphinx with a cannon and blew off the nose (though early sketches of sphinx show it without the nose well before the Napoleonic era).
+It has a rich history and resonates with a once blooming civilization.
+Even more fascinating is the mystery behind the ghastly corrosion on the Sphinx’s face which has taken place despite the superior quality of stone used for the head.
+The nose is entirely missing and legend says that Napoleon’s soldiers hit the Sphinx with a cannon and blew off the nose (though early sketches of the Sphinx show it without the nose well before the Napoleonic era).

-The ancient Egyptians enjoyed passing their time playing interesting board games.
-In fact, there were a number of board games like “Mehen” and “Mancala” but far more popular was the “Senet”.
+The ancient Egyptians enjoyed passing their time playing board games.
+In fact, there were a number of board games like Mehen and Mancala but most popular was Senet.
 It was a hieroglyphic board game played in ancient Egypt as far back as 3100 BC.
-Even the widely known Egyptian Pharaoh Tutankhamen had a copy of the Senet board in his tomb, untouched for the past 3000 years until modern archaeologists found it.
+Even Tutankhamen had a copy of the Senet board in his tomb, untouched for 3,000 years until modern archaeologists found it.

-The game of Senet allowed two players at a time.
+The game of Senet involved two players at a time.
 It was played on decoratively carved boards like the one in King Tut’s tomb or simply on a board drawn on the ground.
-The board would consist of thirty squares drawn out in three rows of ten squares each.
+The board would consist of 30 squares drawn out in three rows of 10 squares each.
 Not all the squares were carved with hieroglyphs.
-The carved hieroglyphs were symbols that represented good or bad omen, and changed the course of play likewise.
+The carved hieroglyphs were symbols that represented good or bad omens and changed the course of play accordingly.

 7. Organized Labor

 Laborers were paid in terms of regular rations.
-Most of the workers were respected for their skills, regardless of their background.
-Workers who lost their lives during the construction of the pyramids used to be honored and buried in the tombs near to the great pyramids they were building for their pharaohs.
+Most of the workers were valued for their skills, regardless of their background.
+Workers who lost their lives during the construction of the pyramids were honored and buried in tombs near to the great pyramids that they were building for their pharaohs.

 5. Cleopatra VII